ZanzyTHEbar/ESP32GreenHouseTowerDIY-Docs/vitepress/docs/src/pages/getting_started/intro.md

 ![tower garden](https://raw.githubusercontent.com/ZanzyTHEbar/ESP32GreenhouseTowerDIY/main/3D%20Printing%20Files/5%20Gallon%20(20L)%20Bucket%20Lid%20Adapter/images/IMG_5375.JPG)

-# HOW TO ORDER PCBS
+# How to Order the PCB's

 PCBS can be ordered from [JLCPCB](https://jlcpcb.com/) or [PCBWay](https://www.pcbway.com/), or made yourself.
 The PCB files are still in prototype phase, I welcome any development ideas.